RoyElkabetz/CityLearn-MAD-CATS/README.md

 Each term is normalized by the baseline cost (with subscript $0$ ), which is the cost of the district without battery usage, that is equivalent to consecutive no-op actions.

+Next, let us break down each one of the utility terms.

 #### Electricity cost:

 $$ P=\sum_{t=0}^{8759}\alpha_P (t)\left\lfloor\sum_{t=0}^4 E^{(i,t)}\right\rfloor_0 $$

 Here $\alpha_P (t)$ is the electricity price at time $t$ (given from the environment), and $E^{(i,t)}$ is the net consumption of the $i$'th building at time $t$.
-The $\left\lfloor\cdot\right\rfloor _{0}$ annotates the positive part of the sum over all buildings (4 in the training set, but not necessarily 4 in the other sets).
+The $\left\lfloor\cdot\right\rfloor _{0}$ annotates the positive part of the sum over all buildings (5 in the training set, but not necessarily 5 in the other sets).

 Note that this part of the utility can be directly decomposed into the sum of instantaneous utilities at each time-step (and be rewritten as a dot-product), but a global knowledge of the district's net consumption is required